ellakoa/postcard-poem/content/posts/forever-young-the-weeping-willow.md

   If the tune is sad to hear
   we will weep away the tears,
-  and if our branch should brush your arm we say with us, dance.
+  and if our branch should brush your arm we say sway with us and dance.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-